Edgar Martinez gets final swing at Hall of Fame induction

 Martinez, in his 10th and final year on the ballot, needs to have his name chosen on 75 percent of the ballots that are cast.

-According to Ryan Thibodaux, a noted tracker of Hall of Fame balloting, Martinez appears on 197 of the 217 public ballots, or 90.8 percent, turned in by Monday afternoon.
+According to Ryan Thibodaux, a noted tracker of Hall of Fame balloting, Martinez appears on 197 of the 217 public ballots, or 90.8 percent, turned in by Monday night.

 A player would need to appear on 309 of an estimated 412 ballots to reach the 75 percent threshold.
 That means Martinez needs 112 of the remaining 195 votes to be elected into the Baseball Hall of Fame.

-The official results will be announced on January 22, 2019.
+The official results will be announced today, January 22, 2019, at 3 pm PT.
 This is the 10th and final time Martinez can appear on the ballot.

 RELATED: Edgar Martinez moves into hitting adviser role with Mariners